jaro-m/raspeye-server/README.md

 ```python3 raspeye.py 12345
 ```
 where 12345 is the port number the server is going to use (usually you need to set up port forwarding on your router).
 And yes - I am  developing it using _Python3_.
 Although you can test it __I don't recommend to run it__ if you don't know what you're doing (development of this project is in early stage!)

+Soon I'll describe how to talk to the server (before I'll be able to finish the client) for curious ones, I'm just in process of changing it.